jewjux/nvaitc-aps-project-demos/README.md

 ## Support

 For questions about specific demos, please check the individual project README files first.
 For general repository questions, open an issue in this repository.

+## License

+This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Note: Individual projects may contain third-party dependencies with their own licenses.